-How to Make a Rainbow on Paper Towel
+How to Grow a Rainbow on Paper Towel

-- Cut off about 1/3 of the paper towel.
-Save it for later.
+2. Cut off about 1/3 of the paper towel.
+Save the smaller section for later.

 If you don’t cut the paper towel, it’s possible that the colors don’t travel all the way to meet in the middle.
 That would be a bummer to have a broken rainbow!

 Paper towels are in short supply these days, so let’s not waste the ⅓ that you cut off.
 You can also color it with rainbow rectangular blocks just like you did with the other section, but just on one end.